 The share of fibre-based connections continues to grow overtime.
-In 2022, it has become the dominant access technology with 61% of connections provided over FttH/FttB networks, up from only 11% in 2016.
+In 2022, Fibre became the dominant access technology with 61% of connections provided over FttH/FttB networks, up from only 11% in 2016.

 Figure 8 - Share of technologies for broadband access in Albania between 2016 and 2022 (volumes in thousands of accesses are indicated in parenthesis)